Trove Tuesday-By George

 JAMES HARMAN AGED AROUND THIRTY-SEVEN (1867).
 Photo taken from the Byaduk Pioneer photo boards in the Byaduk Hall, compiled by Vern McCallum (website http://www.mccallum-collection.org/)

-Throughout, James remained humble and during his Farmers’ Union presidency considered he was not worthy of leading the organisation.
-But James also said if he joined a committee he gave it everything he had and he was true to his word.
+Throughout, James remained humble and, during his Farmers’ Union presidency, considered himself worthy of leading the organisation.
+But James also said if he joined a committee, he gave it everything he had, and he was true to his word.
 James’ election to chairman of a meeting in 1881 to discuss a possible extension of the railway from Hamilton to Byaduk was just one occasion when James expressed those sentiments publicly.

 "RAILWAY MEETING AT BYADUK."
 Hamilton Spectator (Vic. : 1870 - 1918) 15 October 1881: .

-Such activities meant James was rarely home but always waiting patiently to all hours of the night was his wife Susan.
-Susan shared his life from 1852 in Cambridgeshire, through their voyage to Australia as newlyweds and trusted James when he suggested moving north from Port Fairy to select their own piece of Australia.
+Such activities meant James was rarely home, but always waiting patiently until all hours of the night was his wife, Susan.
+Susan shared his life from 1852 in Cambridgeshire, through their voyage to Australia as newlyweds, and trusted James when he suggested moving north from Port Fairy to select their own piece of Australia at Byaduk.
 It was Susan’s death only four months before his own that saw James’ health slip, taking away the vigour that served him so well for eighty-five years.
-As Reverend Guard, the then Byaduk Wesleyan Methodist said in the obituary he wrote for James, “Earth had not such an interest for him…”
+As Reverend Guard, the then Byaduk Wesleyan Methodist preacher, said in the obituary he wrote for James, “Earth had not such an interest for him…”

 In Broad Daylight